-When rolling 4 cubes, if 2 dice show one color and the other 2 dice show another color, it's a Double Double
+When rolling 4 cubes, if 2 dice show one color and the other 2 dice show another color, it's a Double Double A player may move a total of 6 spaces:

-2 spaces into, out of or within any intermediate color to the colors shown on the top or bottom of BOTH dice.

-Like Doubles & Triples, a single pawn MUST move 2 spaces.
-A pawn MAY NOT move only 1 space like it can on a normal roll.
+2 spaces in the color shown on the face of the cubes AND 2 spaces in the color shown on the bottom of the cubes AND 2 spaces on any intermediate color to the colors shown on the top or bottom Like Doubles & Triples, a pawn MUST move 2 spaces at once.
+A pawn MAY NOT move only 1 space at a time like it can on a normal roll.